Henry W. Barry: Early life and Civil War service

 Born in Schoharie County, New York in 1840, Henry Barry was a largely self-educated man.
 At the age of eighteen, he moved to Kentucky, where he taught at Locust Grove Academy near Louisville.
 When the Civil War started, Barry enlisted in the Union Army as a private.
 He was commissioned as First Lieutenant of Company H in the 10th Kentucky Volunteer Infantry on November 21, 1861.

 He served about a year, resigning on November 17, 1862, to assist in the recruitment of colored troops in Kentucky.
 He was commissioned Colonel of the 1st Regiment Kentucky Heavy Artillery, African Descent on April 28, 1864, when it was organized at Paducah.
 The regiment was renamed as 8th United States Colored Heavy Artillery around that time, as the United States Colored Troops had been established.
-Stationed to defend Kentucky, Barry and his men took part in the skirmishes of Haddix's Ferry and Smithland.
+Stationed to defend Fort Anderson, Kentucky, Barry and his men took part in the skirmishes of Haddix's Ferry and Smithland.

 Barry was promoted to Brevet Brigadier General in the wave of mass actions of March 13, 1865 in the closing days of the war.
 In April 1865 the regiment was transferred to Texas for occupational duty.
 There the regiment was mustered out in February 1866, and Barry followed on May 11.